 Trade receivables are generally due within thirty to ninety days and are recorded net of an allowance for credit losses.
+Our receivables represent premiums, escrow and related fees due to us as a result of the closing of real estate transactions, investment trade receivables, and other miscellaneous receivables.
 The Company determines the allowance for credit losses by considering a number of factors, including the length of time receivables are past due, previous loss history and a specific customer's ability to pay its obligations to the Company.
 Amounts deemed uncollectible are expensed in the period in which such determination is made.
 The Local Sales Deferred Earnout receivable relates to the aggregate earnouts from the Local Sales discussed further in Note 3.
-The receivable from Hudson Structured Capital Management Ltd. ("HSCM") consists of the cash proceeds from the Local Sales and from the sale of the title plant in Texas described in Note 18, net of repayments on the senior secured credit agreement, payable to the Company upon the occurrence of certain strategic events.